Know What’s On Your Criminal Record in PA

 The additional research requires requesting official records from the Pennsylvania State Police (PSP) Central Repository, which holds all background check information for the State of Pennsylvania.

-At the PSP, you can order two types of records.
+At the PA State Police, you can order two types of records.
 The differences and prices of these records are below:

 1) The “Basic” Criminal History

-We call this the “Basic” Criminal History, as the PA State Police have not given it a proper name, aside from “Record Check.”
+We call this the “Basic” Criminal History Report (which you can get here), as the PA State Police have not given it a proper name, aside from “Record Check.”
 This is a “Basic” History because it shows only convictions.
 In PA, this type of record won’t include cases that were withdrawn/dismissed/*nolle prossed, cases without a disposition, and any charges that you have had sealed under Act 5.

-The “Basic History” is available to any user who knows your first name, last name, date of birth, and social security number, meaning your employer, best friend, significant other, etc. could order this record without your consent, as long as they have all necessary information.
+The “Basic History” is available to any user who knows your first name, last name, date of birth, and social security number.
+That means your employer, best friend, significant other, etc. could order this record without your consent, as long as they have all necessary information.

 *Nolle Prossed (more formally, “Nolle Prosequi” and informally “nol pros”) means that either before or during the trial, the prosecutor, or the plaintiff, decides to drop the case.
-See the more official definition here.
+See a more official definition of nolle prossed here.

 2) The Full Access and Review (FAR) Criminal History